- Understand the integrated response to a meal and the need for mechanisms that regulate the function of the gastrointestinal tract as a whole

 Overview of neural control of the gastrointestinal system.
 Nutrients activate both special senses (smell, taste) as well as specific sensory nerve endings that exist within the wall of the gut.
 These responses are conveyed via the autonomic nervous system and enteric nervous system (ENS) to alter the function of the gastrointestinal tract and organs draining into it, resulting in changes in secretion and motility.
 Such functional changes may additionally feedback on neural control to allow for appropriate homeostasis of the system.

 General Features of Neurohumoral Regulation

 The gastrointestinal tract stretches from mouth to anus, implying that communication that rests simply on diffusion of locally released signals will not be adequate for the timely transfer of information from one segment to another.
 Likewise, the gastrointestinal tract also needs to communicate its status to organs that drain into it, such as the pancreas and gallbladder, and to distant organs, such as the brain.
 Thus, the system has evolved mechanisms for communication over significant distances, although local messengers also play a role in fine-tuning information delivery or, in some cases, amplifying or antagonizing it.
 Overall, information is carried between the various sites by chemical entities possessing specific physicochemical properties.
 Another general principle underlying communication in the gastrointestinal system is that of functional redundancy.
-Several different mediators may ...
+Several different mediators may often produce ...